Garrett Hampson Player Props: Marlins vs. Giants

-The Miami Marlins and Garrett Hampson, who went 0-for-2 last time out, take on Alex Wood and the San Francisco Giants at LoanDepot park, Tuesday at 6:40 PM ET.
+The Miami Marlins and Garrett Hampson, who went 0-for-2 last time in action, battle Alex Cobb and the San Francisco Giants at LoanDepot park, Wednesday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Giants.
+He had a hitless performance in his last game (0-for-2) against the Giants.

 Garrett Hampson Game Info & Props vs. the Giants